Professor Chris Molloy has a 30-year international board and executive career across a unique range of life sciences R&D disciplines.

-Chris is the non-executive chairman of Exploristics Ltd and NorthWest EHealth: two private UK tech companies using Real World healthcare data to improve clinical development.
+Chris is the non-executive chairman of Exploristics and NorthWest EHealth: two UK tech companies using Real World healthcare data to improve clinical development.
 He chairs the IP Advisory Committee for the Association of Medical Research Charities and the Industry Advisory Board for Manchester’s Biomedical Research Centre & Health Innovation Manchester.
-Chris holds US and EU patents in HIV drug discovery; he is a Member of the Institute of Cancer Research and holds an honorary chair at the University of Manchester.
+Chris is a Member and Trustee of the Institute of Cancer Research and holds an honorary chair at the University of Manchester.

 Chris is responsible for leading an experienced Executive Team and a cohort of over 130 specialists that make up MDC to achieve our vision of reshaping drug discovery for patient benefit.